Out (Generic Modifier) (Visual Basic)

 The type parameter is used only as a return type of interface methods and not used as a type of method arguments.

 There is one exception to this rule.
 If in a covariant interface you have a contravariant generic delegate as a method parameter, you can use the covariant type as a generic type parameter for this delegate.
-For more information about covariant and contravariant generic delegates, see Variance in Delegates (C# and Visual Basic) and Using Variance for Func and Action Generic Delegates (C# and Visual Basic).
+For more information about covariant and contravariant generic delegates, see Variance in Delegates and Using Variance for Func and Action Generic Delegates.

 The type parameter is not used as a generic constraint for the interface methods.